Iordan Chimet: Biography

-Born in Galaţi, Chimet belonged to a family of middle-class intellectuals.
+Born in Galați, Chimet belonged to a family of middle-class intellectuals.
 His first works of poetry were published by the magazine Vremea when he was still in high school.
 Politically active while still a teenager during World War II, he was part of an anti-fascist group in his native city.
-The cell, which opposed Ion Antonescu's rule and Romania's alliance to the Axis Powers (see Romania during World War II), also included Ursu and Baciu.
-The Romanian Kingdom's secret police, Siguranţa Statului, had Chimet under surveillance from 1943 until the 1944 Romanian coup d'état.
+The cell, which opposed Ion Antonescu's rule and Romania's alliance to the Axis powers (see Romania during World War II), also included Ursu and Baciu.
+The Romanian Kingdom's secret police, Siguranța Statului, had Chimet under surveillance from 1943 until the 1944 Romanian coup d'état.
 Chimet, unlike his friends, was not drawn into collaboration with the Romanian Communist Party, being apprehensive of communism in general and of Soviet influence in particular.

 He was a graduate of the Philology and Philosophy Department (1948), and of the Law Department (1957) of the University of Bucharest.
 Following the start of Soviet occupation, he was active in supporting writers proscribed by the new authorities and joined a clandestine society to offer them help—known as the Eminescu Association, after Romania's famous 19th century poet Mihai Eminescu, it sought assistance from the Western Allies.
 Other people involved in this project were the authors Pavel Chihaia, Vladimir Streinu, and Constant Tonegaru (aided by the French Catholic cleric Marie-Alype Barral).
 According to Chihaia: "We realized, from the very beginning, what the new ideology imposed on us, as an adversary to the traditional culture, to the freedom of thought, attempting to compromise the values in which we believed and which we professed, really meant."

-In the years leading up to the Communist regime's establishment, Iordan Chimet published poems with anti-communist undertones (ExiL, "ExiLe") in Revista Fundaţiilor Regale and Revista Româno-Americană.
+In the years leading up to the Communist regime's establishment, Iordan Chimet published poems with anti-communist undertones (ExiL, "ExiLe") in Revista Fundațiilor Regale and Revista Româno-Americană.
 At the time, he met the art and literary critic Petru Comarnescu, who helped him publicize his works.
 Reportedly, Comarnescu proposed his poems for an award, but this was never granted.

 Refusing to adapt his style to Socialist realism, Chimet was himself considered a suspect, and lived in extreme poverty during the 1950s.
 Literary critic Paul Cernat indicated that Chimet was able to evade arrest only because Tonegaru, who had been arrested, did not give in to violent interrogation.
-Ursu and Baciu were themselves disillusioned with communism after 1949-1950, and broke with the Communist Party around that time.
+Ursu and Baciu were themselves disillusioned with communism after 1949–1950, and broke with the Communist Party around that time.